wagtail/wagtail/docs/editor_manual/new_pages/the_promote_tab.rst

  Edit Page tabs
 ================

-A common feature of the *Edit* pages for all page types is the two tabs at the top of the screen.
-The first, Content, is where you build the content of the page itself.
+A common feature of the *Edit* pages for all page types is the three tabs at the top of the screen.
+The first, *Content*, is where you build the content of the page itself.

 The Promote tab
 ~~~~~~~~~~~~~~~